Texting While Driving

-When a person is trying to drive safely, there are three activities that their brain must be locked into.
+When a person is trying to drive safely, there are three activities that they must lock their brain into.
 Those are:

 - Visual focus in keeping their eyes on the road.